-Volunteer Review: Julie H., Care & Conservation in Costa Rica
+Volunteer Review: Julie H., Tropical Dry Forest Conservation & Community in Costa Rica

 I was introduced to Projects Abroad by my cousin Ashley.
 Though hearing about her upcoming adventure made me jealous, I had no intention of embarking upon one of my own until she returned to the United States and met me with the words “Julie, you have to go somewhere with Projects Abroad”.

 I found every project enticing, and realized that I would be perfectly happy doing anything from medical placements to care work.
 Costa Rica seemed like the perfect destination.
 Not only did it provide me the opportunity to test my Spanish skills, but it also pleased my mother, as it was not one million miles from home and had a reputation for being a safe country.

 Flying alone, with my limited knowledge of airport protocol, should have scared me, but I was too excited to realize that I was utterly clueless.
 I managed to make it onto the plane, which I now realize was an easy feat considering everyone spoke English.
 However, the nerves hit as the plane rolled into San Jose Airport.

 Arriving in San Jose